sskelkar/gemini-k8s-agent/README.md

 # Kubernetes Diagnostic Agent

 This project provides a read-only, local diagnostic tool that connects to a Kubernetes cluster to identify and analyze unhealthy pods based on a set of labels.
+The agent first collects forensic data about the pod and its node, including events, logs, and node status.
+It then uses a combination of rule-based analysis and a Large Language Model (LLM) to diagnose the root cause and suggest a solution.

 ## Architecture